Siem Reap Photo Diary, consisting of all my favorite photographs from the ancient temples of Siem Reap, Cambodia.

 Stray dogs, slender white cows, locals lounging in hammocks, skinny palm trees, and fallen coconuts always clutter one’s line of vision.

 Bartering at the massive street market killed my belief that stuff in Cambodia couldn’t get any cheaper.

 Despite the slightly underdeveloped state of the country, the streets still explode with colorful lights at night.

-Also, Cambodians cut grass by hand with a small blade, while crouching on their knees, while wearing longs pants and shirts, in the 90 degree heat.
+Also, I noticed that Cambodians cut grass by hand with a small blade, while crouching on their knees, while wearing longs pants and shirts, in the 90-degree heat.
 Very impressive.

 As for the temples, I figure photos will reflect my experience better than words.

-While most temples had certain common traits, like worn gray stones, intricately carved religious images, and towering dome-shaped rooftops, each complex offered something unique.
+Most temples had certain common traits like worn gray stones, intricately carved religious images, and towering dome-shaped rooftops.